Coauthored by Catima Potter, Senior Analyst

 Do all hospitals participate in NDNQI?

 Most Magnet-recognized facilities use NDNQI.
 Participating in the NDNQI lets you benchmark your organization’s performance against more than 2,000 facilities.
-With 250+ nursing quality indicators at your fingertips, you can also view how your units stack up across departments and demographics.
+With 250+ nursing-sensitive quality indicators at your fingertips, you can also view how your units stack up across departments and demographics.
 Press Ganey’s NDNQI solution makes all of this data easily accessible through intuitive dashboards and navigation tools.

 How does the NDNQI get its information?